 The aim for this design is to produce a moving magnet phono pre-amplifier with passive RIAA correction (no feedback).
 It uses a two-stage amplification using two 12AX7 (double triode) valves and a single (double-triode) 12AU7 for the buffer stage.

 The third valve, the 12AU7, is also a double triode.
-However, this valve does not provide amplification but increases the current output capability (lower output impedance).
-This is a very important stage as it makes sure that there is no (or minimal) degradation in the audio signal going produced by this phono valve amplifier.
+However, this valve does not provide amplification but increases the current output capability (in another words lowers the output impedance).
+This is a very important stage as it makes sure that there is no (or minimal) degradation in the output audio signal produced by this phono valve amplifier.

 One of the important factors in the design of any phono pre-amplifiers is that the whole system has to be noise-free.
-Just about every component, device and design decision has to be made with that extra caution, as any noise introduced to the system WILL be amplified.
+Just about every component, device and design decision has to be made with that extra caution, as any noise introduced to the system WILL be amplified at a later stage.
 This is due to the very high amplification factor in the pre-amp stage.

 The phono pre-amplifier board draws about 24mA (both channels) when running at 300Vdc supply voltage.